List of Farm to Market Roads in Texas (1–99): FM 1

 Farm to Market Road 1 (FM 1) is located in Sabine and San Augustine counties.
 Designated in 1941, it was the first farm-to-market road established in Texas, at the request of local industry for a paved road.
 The 18.6 mi road provides access to rural areas of East Texas from US 96.

 FM 2

 Farm to Market Road 2 (FM 2) is located in Grimes County.

 FM 2 begins at CR 327 in Courtney, approximately 1.5 miles east of the Washington County line at the Brazos River.
 It travels along the northeastern edge of the Texas Department of Criminal Justice's O.L.
 Luther Unit and crosses SH 6.
 It continues east, passing several prison farms, before ending at FM 362.

 FM 2 was designated on July 29, 1941, from Courtney east to SH 6.
 The designation was extended by approximately 4.4 mi to FM 362 on May 2, 1962.

 In 2017, TxDOT announced plans to convert the at-grade intersection between FM 2 and SH 6, regarded as extremely dangerous, into a diamond interchange.
-Construction began in November 2021 with a tentative completion date at the end of 2024.
+Construction began in November 2021, and opened to traffic in late 2025.